UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 {inc:base/testingCapacity.md|modals}

-## People who received a PCR test and positivity
+## People tested and PCR testing positivity

 The number of people who received a PCR test in the previous 7 days, and the percentage of people who received a PCR test in the previous 7 days, who had at least one positive COVID-19 PCR test result.